FLCAC-admin/uslci-content/docs/release_info/press-release.md

 ## 2020 Spring Quarter Release Erratum

-The carbon dioxide emissions for **_Diesel, combusted in industrial boilder_** are on a m3 diesel output basis (2,727 kg / m3 diesel).
+The carbon dioxide emissions for **_Diesel, combusted in industrial boiler_** are on a m3 diesel output basis (2,727 kg / m3 diesel).
 However, the remainder of the exchanges for this process are on the basis of 1 L diesel output.
 Please note the carbon dioxide emission factor should be corrected to 2.727 kg / L diesel output to match the quantitative reference and other exchanges for this process.
 This error will be corrected in the public database for the June 30 release.

 ## 2020 Spring Quarter (Scheduled March 31, Occurred April 24)